bgamari/ghc-wiki-import/status/oct17.md

 In the compiler itself, Shayan Najd and Alan Zimmerman have been working hard on porting the compiler's frontend AST to use the extensibility mechanism proposed in Shayan's "Trees That Grow" paper.
 This is a significant refactoring that will allow GHC API users to extend the AST for their own purposes, significantly improving the reusability of the structure.
-Eventually this will allow us to split the AST types out of the `ghc` package, allowing tooling authors and compiler to use the same AST representation.
+Eventually this will allow us to split the AST types out of the `ghc` package, allowing tooling authors, Template Haskell users, and the compiler itself to use the same AST representation.